-- Adopt more test automation: While automation is not a requirement of shift-left testing, it does help the process run must faster, boost continuous delivery and drive more confidence in each release.
+- Adopt more test automation: While automation is not a requirement of shift-left testing, it does assist the process run must faster, boost continuous delivery, and drive more confidence in each release.

-- Create test cases: It is recommended to create test cases that broadly cover either functional processes or operation patterns to reduce the total number of test cases to be created in the future and also speed up the SDLC.
+- Create test cases: It is recommendable to create test cases that broadly cover either functional processes or operation patterns to reduce the total number of test cases to create in the future and also speed up the SDLC.

-- Continuous feedback mechanism: Setting up a continuous feedback mechanism will help testers to give feedback to developers consistently, and as such, the chances of errors will be reduced.
+- Continuous feedback mechanism: Setting up a constant feedback mechanism will help testers to give feedback to developers consistently, and as such, the chances of errors will reduce.

-- Specifying quality standards: Having a clear view of quality and non-negotiable areas will help testers in applying the right spin, key, and rigor to the code - whether it is done early or later in the pipeline.
-More best practices could be found here.
+- Specifying quality standards: Having a clear view of quality and non-negotiable areas will help testers to apply the right spin, key, and rigor to the code - whether it is done early or later in the pipeline.
+You can find more information about how to apply Shift Left Testing to Continuous Testing here.

-After all, the idea behind shift-left testing is to apply critical testing practices earlier in the development lifecycle.
-While shift-left testing might sound like the perfect approach to help you in the testing process before rolling out new products, it can also be very challenging.
-So make sure that you are aware of the barriers to shift-left testing, or you will find yourself headed for disasters.
+After all, the idea behind shift-left testing is to adopt and apply critical testing practices earlier in the development lifecycle.
+While shift-left testing might sound like the perfect approach to assist you in the testing process before rolling out new products, it can also be very challenging.
+Ensure that you are aware of the barriers to this type of testing, or you will find yourself headed for disasters.